-There’s a screen that explains this right before the opening credits.
-In addition, a disclaimer is clearly written on the back cover of the VHS.
+There’s a screen that explains this right before the opening credits on the original VHS.
+In addition, a disclaimer is clearly written on the back cover of the tape.

 So if what you’re looking for is the sequel to Witchboard, then unfortunately, you’re in the wrong place.
 Witchboard 2 is the sequel to Witchboard.
 This movie is not Witchboard 2.
 It is Witchtrap.
 I hope I’m being clear.

 But just to clear up any confusion you may still have, Witchtrap is not the sequel to Witchboard.
 No matter what you think, it’s not the sequel.
 Sure, they have some of the same actors and the same director/writer, but don’t be fooled.
 It’s not a sequel.

 Witchtrap, which is not the sequel to Witchboard, begins with a very slow, very agonizing pan of a mansion.
 There’s not one, but two angles of the house.
 Then there’s a slow zoom into a window.
 Then a slow zoom into a living room.
 Then a slow zoom on a photograph.

 Then a guy jumps out of a second floor window.